AdobeDocs/cc-everywhere/src/pages/guides/concepts/host-app-trigger.md

 Use the same structure with other workflows and select the appropriate value from the table above.

-### Full Editor and TypeScript
+### TypeScript

-Full Editor workflows use the same `appConfig` structure with `editor.create()` and `editor.edit()`.

-When using Full Editor with TypeScript, typecast `appConfig` because `analyticsData` is not yet included in the Full Editor type definition.
-JavaScript integrations can omit the cast.
+If TypeScript reports that `analyticsData` is not part of an `appConfig` type, typecast `appConfig`.
+JavaScript integrations do not need the cast.

 ```typescript
 const appConfig = {